(Anticoagulant Citrate Phosphate Dextrose Adenine) solution

 - Position primary container on the donor scale as far as possible below donor arm.

-- 3. Clamp donor tubing between the Fenwal HighFlo1 needle and Y-junction.
+3. Clamp donor tubing between the HighFlo1 needle and Y-junction with a clamp.
 (This step can be performed prior to step 1 or 2.)

 - Holding the hub and cover near the tamper-evident seal, twist cover and hub in opposite directions to break seal.